Is Site Audit a Replacement for Semrush or Ahrefs?

 - Use Semrush/Ahrefs for ongoing rank tracking

-What Scan Catches That Semrush/Ahrefs Miss
+What Site Audit Catches That Semrush/Ahrefs Miss

 1. Schema Markup Optimization (Not Just Validation)